Job Interview Attire – What Not to Wear (and What You Should!)

 5. Party shoes.
 Stick to your black court shoes rather than your sparkly killer heels that you fell out of at the weekend.
 Fellas, that includes you too!

 7. Don’t get your baps out.
 Avoid wearing anything low cut.
 If you interviewer is male, it’ll be a huge distraction.
-If your interview is female, she’ll think you’re a tart.
+If your interview is female, you’re not giving her a good impression!

 8. Put your phone away.
 Turn it off, not just on silent.
 Vibrations in your lovely new bag still make a noise.
 If it’s important, you’ll get a voicemail.